JunInMay/SRTtoScript/README.md

 And so I always joke when I'm preaching that I got the peas mixed up.
 ```

+# How to use

+To Untilize this application, ensure you have Java installed.
+Follow the steps below:

+1. Launch the application.
+2. Click the `Open` button.
+3. Navigate to and select the desired `.srt` file.
+4. Click the `Generate` button
+5. Retrieve the refined file from the `/files` directory.

 # Features
 - makes pure .srt file into .txt file containing sentences only
 - shows AsIs .srt file and ToBe .txt file